jerkdavi/LeetCode-Problem-1768-Solution-CSharp/README.md

 At the end of the **Program** class there is next structure:

-- Console WriteLine -> displaying that the code is done processing.
+- Console WriteLine -> where it displays that the code is done processing.
-- Console ReadLine -> where it is waiting for user input.
-Why are we waiting for user input?
+- Console ReadLine -> where it waits for user input.
+Why does it wait for user input?
 To stop the code from automatically completing and exiting and us not being able to check the result of the code.

 ```cs
 Console.WriteLine("Done processing");